Careers360 Logo

 NCERT Exemplar Class 11 Chemistry Solutions Chapter-Wise

-• The students who refer to NCERT Exemplar solutions for Class 11 Chemistry chapter 9 get to indulge in the in-depth study of hydrogen and all of its properties which include- occurrence, physical and chemical properties and its different forms of existence which include dihydrogen, hydrogen peroxide etc.
+• The students who refer to NCERT Exemplar solutions for Class 11 Chemistry chapter 9 get to indulge in the in-depth study of hydrogen and all of its properties, which include- occurrence, physical and chemical properties, and its different forms of existence, which include dihydrogen, hydrogen peroxide, etc.

 • Another area of information discussed is around the position of hydrogen in the periodic table and how it affects and influences the chemical reactions of various elements.
 The students are informed about the practical applications of all the different forms of hydrogen.

-Also, check Chapter wise NCERT Solutions for Class 11 Chemistry
+NCERT Solutions for Class 11 Chemistry Chapter-Wise

 Chapter-1 - Some Basic Concepts of Chemistry